mcaceresb/tablefill/README.md

 -------------

-`tablefill` is a program that uses a generic placeholder system to fill LaTeX and LyX tables using formatted output from any programming language.
+`tablefill` is a program that uses a generic placeholder system to fill LaTeX, LyX, and Markdown tables using formatted output from any programming language.

 - The [getting started](https://mcaceresb.github.io/tablefill/getting-started.html) gives a a basic example of how the system works.